-Escape provides some linens for use in the van – that’s two pillows, a fitted sheet, and a comforter/blanket.
+Escape has a Bedding Kit for rent for use in the van – that’s two pillows, a fitted sheet, and a comforter/blanket.
 They are clean and 100% came from Ikea.

 This was a great concern of mine, particularly since we went during the winter and it often hovered near freezing at night.
-Not to worry – Escape will send you with another comforter for the bed, and you have a small space heater that can be used at campsites with electricity.
+Not to worry – Escape will send you with another comforter for the bed, and you have a small space heater in the Electric Kit for rent that can be used at campsites with electricity.
 We found that placing it in the kitchen area and using the auto thermostat mode was very helpful – it kept the camper comfortable at night by automatically turning on and off.

 I would also recommend traveling with layers for bedtime.
 This is particularly handy when you inevitably have to pee at 1 am and need to leave the warmth of the van.

 Finally, we also brought our camping sleeping bags in compression sacks and a small blanket to add to the warmth.

 This was my greatest stress before we arrived.
 Would we have enough storage space?
 We actually rented the rooftop storage box and ended up not needing it, so we never had it mounted.

 There are a few tricks to storage – the first is to pack into luggage that collapses and can be left at their depot.
 Second, you get a huge storage space if you stack the small thin pillows for the bed.
 Third, you have a big storage bin behind the kitchen.
 And finally, collapsable cloth storage buckets are your friend.